200 Minutes Into Hours

 Q3: Can I use a calculator for these conversions?

 A3: Absolutely!
-A simple calculator can easily perform the division and multiplication needed for these conversions.
+Because of that, a simple calculator can easily perform the division and multiplication needed for these conversions.
 Many calculators even have built-in unit conversion functions.

 Q4: Are there any online tools for converting time units?